 What’s your school’s view on athletics?

-At Tanglin Trust School, we use an evidence-based learning methodology in our athletics program which supports the development of essential foundation movement skills.
+At Tanglin Trust School, we use an evidence-based learning methodology in our athletics programme which supports the development of essential foundation movement skills.
 We aim to provide every individual with learning opportunities to meet their own unique specific needs by providing a safe, fun and creative learning environment where students can safely explore and improve their physical development, skill and decision-making capabilities.

 What kind of athletic facilities does your school provide for your students?